ice09/SmartContractDev-Cookbook/README.md

 # SmartContractDev-Cookbook
 A smart contract development cookbook "for runaways".
 Mostly ordered links and howtos.
-Focussed on best practices and security.
+Focused on best practices and security.

 ## Patterns for Smart Contract Development